jerng/studies/README.md

 instead compiles your application into a bunch of plain Haskell scripts which you can open up to read (read:check) if necessary.

-## Functionality
+### Dependencies

+[Haskell Platform](http://www.haskell.org/platform/) will suffice.
+If a required module is missing, I'm afraid that, for now, you'll just have to Google to find the respective package, and get it via `cabal install`.

+### Framework

-./Hell contains libraries, and some templates.
+`./Hell` contains libraries, and some templates.
-./src would be where you write your application code.
+`./src` would be where you write your application code.

-Running "runghc ./makeHell.hs" would assemble code from the two directories mentioned above.
-The assembled code would be written to ./app .
+Running `runghc ./makeHell.hs` would assemble code from the two directories mentioned above.
+The assembled code would be written to `./app`.

-Running "runghc ./tryHell.hs" would run ./app/Server.hs .
+Running `runghc ./tryHell.hs` would run `./app/Server.hs`.

+### Example

+The only thing to look at right now, is `./src/c/Default.hs`, which is the Default controller, containing the (index) action.
+This corresponds to `./src/v/Default/index.hs.view`

 ## Background